Ironhack-Archive/bcn-webdev-cheatsheet/module3.md

   - methods and fields can be declared as private
   - private, public shortcut on constructors
 - decorators
-  - can be applied to classes, fields
+  - can be applied to class, class property, class method, function param, getters/setters
+  -

 # angular